QubesOS/qubes-doc/configuration/multimedia.md

 Launch a Terminal in the new template VM:

-`qvm-run --auto t-multimedia gnome-terminal`
+`qvm-run --auto --user root t-multimedia xterm`

 Important:
-Enter all the following commands in the terminal of the template VM Become the root user to run all following command without the need to use sudo in the multimedia template VM
+Enter all the following commands in the terminal of the template VM

-`sudo -i`

 This howto assumes that you have xclip available in the AppVM where you download the Repository Signing keys. xclip will be used to paste the content of the clipboard to a file.